MadStats/reflections-on-presentations-YLiu1231/README.md

 I could not see the x-axis from plot showing crimes counting per day, so I do not know what do these curves mean.

+Title of presentation: Game

+What were aspects of the presentation that you liked:

+prezi is funny for presentation, the structure was vividly shown.

+What were aspects of the presentations for which you had concerns or questions:

+the color is too light to see the text and the pictures.
+The samples they chose have a big probem.
+Because the level of players who created these data are very skillful, at least thier ranks are over average.
+So, the champions they chose have already contained their understanding of this game or their preference or inclination.
+So their results are not suitable for common situation.
+They are just for the group their data came from.

+Title of presentation: H1B

+What were aspects of the presentation that you liked:

+The radar maps are fancy.

+What were aspects of the presentations for which you had concerns or questions:

+But the results are too complex, it is hard for us to extract useful information from them.

+Title of presentation: traffic

+What were aspects of the presentation that you liked:

+residual plots are good.
+But too many.

+What were aspects of the presentations for which you had concerns or questions:

+I do not understand why there exists a straight line in the residual plot, it is strange, and the group did not understand too.

+Title of presentation: Song

+What were aspects of the presentation that you liked:

+the tables and plots are clear and beautiful. the analysis is detailed and reasonable.

+What were aspects of the presentations for which you had concerns or questions:

+I do not understand why there exists a straight line in the residual plot, it is strange, and the group did not understand too.

+Title of presentation: Terrorism

+What were aspects of the presentation that you liked:

+the tables and plots are clear and beautiful. the analysis is detailed and reasonable.

+What were aspects of the presentations for which you had concerns or questions:

+I do not understand why there exists a straight line in the residual plot, it is strange, and the group did not understand too.